 - Communication is an integral part of all nursing interactions and facilitates caring, compassionate, and culturally aware patient care. - Professional behaviors are important.
-Nursing graduates function within the ethical and legal framework of nursing and are responsible for providing and maintaining high standards of nursing practice. - Solid assessment skills and the ability to effectively apply the nursing process to identify actual and potential healthcare needs form the foundation for clinical nursing judgments. - Managing care is achieved through the use of the nursing process, in collaboration with the client, their support persons, and interdisciplinary professionals.
+Graduates of nursing programs function within the ethical and legal framework of nursing and are responsible for providing and maintaining high standards of nursing practice.

-Nurses strive to provide caring interventions and to create supportive, caring environments that promote well-being of the patient.
+- Solid assessment skills and the ability to effectively apply the nursing process to identify actual and potential healthcare needs form the foundation for clinical nursing judgments. - Managing care is achieved through the use of the nursing process, in collaboration with the client, their support persons, and interdisciplinary professionals. - Nurses strive to provide caring interventions and to create supportive, caring environments that promote well-being of the patient.

-In addition, the Nursing faculty considers nursing education to be driven by the application of critical thinking and judgment and they incorporate teaching/learning strategies using innovative approaches and evidence-based research.
-To address learning style differences, curriculum experiences are structured from simple to complex and are delivered in varied methodologies to connect with all learning domains.
+In addition, the nursing faculty believe nursing education is driven by the application of critical thinking and clinical judgment and so, teaching/learning strategies using innovative approaches and evidence-based research are incorporated into nursing courses.
+To address varied learning styles, curriculum experiences are structured from simple to complex and are delivered in varied methodologies to connect with all learning domains.